r0nny8000/crypto-engine/README.md

 To use the bot, you need to have Python 3.12 or higher installed on your system.
 You can download Python from the official website: https://www.python.org/downloads/ or use pyenv like described below in the log.

+Skip the poetry initialization if you already have a `pyproject.toml` file in your project.
+Just run the `poetry install` command to install the dependencies.

 Log
 ---